This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 - The dough may take longer to rise depending on your kitchen’s temperature; give it the time it needs to double in size.

 - Use commercially ground sprouted wheat flour.
-While sprouting grains at home and grinding them in a home mill works, commercially ground flour will produce a lighter, fluffier loaf.
+While sprouting grains at home and grinding them in a home mill works, commercially ground flour will produce a lighter, fluffier loaf and more consistent results.

 - Don’t overproof.
 Be careful not to let the dough rise too much in the pans.
 Aim for 1 to 1-½ inches above the rim to avoid deflating.